 After my morning routine is complete, I head to my desk to get to work.
 I scan my inboxes for anything that requires immediate attention, then shift into creative writing work while my focus is strong and my brain is alert.

-I find that my optimal writing time is when I first get to my desk, and lasts three to four hours.
+My optimal writing time is when I first get to my desk, which lasts three to four hours.
 Sometimes I can get back into the flow state in the afternoon if I enjoy some time in nature or on my yoga mat during my lunch break.

 So, what is this flow state that I keep referring to?
 Author Steven Kotler, co-founder and Director of Research for the Flow Research Collective, explains that flow is the optimal state of consciousness where we feel and perform our best.
 We become so focused on the task before us, that everything else seems to fall away.
 Time slows down and creativity flourishes.
 Being in a flow state encourages our brains to return to that state, training us to be more and more creative.